-The purpose of the National Telehealth Service is to:
+The purpose and objectives of the National Telehealth Service are to:

-- be adaptable and flexible to develop over time to meet the changing needs of users and technology
+- have the flexibility to adapt and develop over time to meet the changing needs of users and technology.

-The service brings together a number of Ministry-funded health advice phone lines and other communication channels.
-It was launched in November 2015.
+The National Telehealth Service (the Service) is an integrated platform bringing together a number of Ministry-funded health advice and support phone lines and other communication channels.

 Telehealth Service Model

 This diagram presents key requirements and our conceptual vision of the Service – how people would engage it and how the Service and the wider health sector would be integrated to provide seamless services and care to the public of New Zealand.
 Also included are some of the key requirements that potential providers will need to consider.